leena-kang/leagueoflegends/README.md

 ></iframe>

-Simular to the previous permutation test, we want to investigate if the missingness of `fisrtmidtower` depends on `damagetochampions`.
+Similar to the previous permutation test, we want to investigate if the missingness of `fisrtmidtower` depends on `damagetochampions`.

 ### Permutation Test: `damagetochampion` and `firstmidtower`